nenuacho/SimpleMessenger/readme.md

 ```

 ## Usage
-You can use class or struct as message:
+You can use class(if you are oop cult member) or struct as message:
 ```csharp
 public struct ChatMessage
 {